 This sheet is about exposure to diazepam in a pregnancy or while breastfeeding.
 This information should not take the place of medical advice from your healthcare provider.

 What is diazepam?

 Diazepam is a medication used to treat anxiety, sleeplessness, muscle spasms, and alcohol withdrawal.
 It is sometimes used with other medications to treat seizures.
 Diazepam is in the class of medications called benzodiazepines, and is sold under the brand name Valium®.
-For more information on benzodiazepines, please see the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/benzodiazepines-pregnancy/pdf/.
+MotherToBaby has a fact sheet on anxiety at https://mothertobaby.org/fact-sheets/anxiety-fact/.

 Can taking diazepam make it harder for me to get pregnant?